 Alpha hydroxy acids (AHAs) are a group of acids that occur naturally in fruits, sugar cane, and milk.
-In skin care, people use them as exfoliants to remove dead skin cells, as well as to treat specific concerns.
+Benefits of AHA include exfoliation, improved skin texture, and acne reduction.

 In this article, we will look at how AHAs work, their potential benefits, and how to use them safely.

 AHAs are a group of acids that naturally occur in certain foods.
 Many cosmetic treatments and products contain AHAs as a means of exfoliating the skin.

 AHAs work by loosening the top layer of old skin cells by breaking down the gluey substance that keeps skin cells joined together.
 This encourages the skin to grow more cells, increasing cell turnover.

 - lactic acid, which is present in dairy and fermented vegetables